RodrigoAlmeida99/crawlers_scheduler/README.md

 ## Why this exists

-The team maintains a **growing fleet of ~30 data crawlers** — some authored in [FME](https://www.safe.com/) by analysts, others written in Python by engineers.
+The team maintains a **growing fleet of 100+ data crawlers**, some authored in [FME](https://www.safe.com/) by analysts, others written in Python by engineers.
 They feed a PostgreSQL data warehouse that powers downstream Market Intelligence & Research work.

 As the fleet grew, three problems appeared at once:

 1. **Scheduling was manual and tribal.** Each flow ran off someone's machine, a lone Task Scheduler entry, or by hand.
 There was no single place that answered *"what runs, when, and did it succeed?"*
 2. **There was no shared visibility.** When a crawler broke, nobody knew until the data was stale.
 Failures were invisible to the rest of the team.
-3. **The obvious tool didn't fit.** Apache Airflow (or Prefect, Dagster, Jenkins) is the textbook answer — but it assumes a Linux host, a container/scheduler infrastructure, an engineering team to babysit the DAGs, and budget.
+3. **The obvious tool didn't fit.** Apache Airflow (or Prefect, Dagster, Jenkins) is the textbook answer, but it assumes a Linux host, a container/scheduler infrastructure, an engineering team to babysit the DAGs, and budget.
 In this context (a **Windows Server**, no dedicated platform budget, and **non-engineer teammates who need to register their own flows**), standing up Airflow would have cost more to run than the crawlers it managed.

 So the goal became explicit: **reproduce the 20% of an orchestrator that delivered 80% of the value**, on the infrastructure we already had, at zero licensing cost, and make it usable by people who don't write code.